Data science for viral genomic surveillance in public health contextsContact person

 MAURIZIO MAGARINIEmail:

-maurizio.magarini@polimi.itStudy course: Automation Engineering, Biomedical Engineering, Computer Science and Engineering, Telecommunications Engineering
+maurizio.magarini@polimi.itStudy course: Automation Engineering, Biomedical Engineering, Electronics Engineering, Computer Science and Engineering, Telecommunications Engineering

 Other members of the research group: